eclipse-theia/theia-website/src/docs/theia_coder.md

 Theia Coder functions is a chat agent within Theia AI Chat.
 To interact with it, simply type `@Coder` followed by your request in the chat.
 This will also pin `@Coder` for the ongoing chat session, so in hte following messages, you don't need to use `@Coder` again.

 ### Key Capabilities
-1. **Retrieving Context**: Coder can browse the current workspace to find and look at relevant files or code.
-As a user, you can augment your queries by including specific files as context information to get faster and more accurate suggestions.
+1. **Retrieving Context**: Coder can browse the current workspace to find and read the content of relevant code files.
+As a user, you can augment your queries by mentioning or attaching specific files as context information to your chat messages to get faster and more accurate responses from Theia Coder.
 2. **Proposing Changes**: It provides structured code modifications that users can review and apply automatically.

 In the following example video, we provide a simple task to Coder to demonstrate the full work flow.